Isomorphism Testing Parameterized by Genus and Beyond: Finding Disjoint and Connected Subgraphs

 It remains to define $f_d$.
 Observe that $f_d$ needs to be defined on triples of vertices $A_1^*,A_2^*,A_3^* \in \CA^*$.
 Let $A_1^*,A_2^*,A_3^* \in \CA^*$ be distinct such that $1 \leq |\{A_1^*,A_2^*,A_3^*\} \cap P_1^d| \leq 2$.
 To define $f_d(A_1^*,A_2^*,A_3^*)$ we distinguish two further subcases.

-First, suppose that $(d,c)$ satisfies Property \ref{item:allow-expansion-2}, meaning that it violates Property \ref{item:allow-expansion-1} (recall that $(d,c)$ does not allow expansion).
-Then $G[V_d,V_c]$ is isomorphic to a disjoint union of two copies of $K_{2,h}$ for some number $h \geq 3$, and $|V_c| = 4$.
+First, suppose that $(d,c)$ satisfies Item \ref{item:allow-expansion-2}, meaning that it violates Item \ref{item:allow-expansion-1} (recall that $(d,c)$ does not allow expansion).
+Then $G[V_d,V_c]$ is isomorphic to a disjoint union of two copies of $K_{2,h}$ for some number $h \geq 3$, and $|V_c| = 4$ (see Figure \ref{fig:find-subgraphs}).
 In this case, we pick an arbitrary partition according to the requirements of Item \ref{item:disjoint-trees-input-4}.